Your basket is currently empty!

 White hydrangeas represent a testimony of first love or grace and purity.

-We hope you’ve enjoyed learning about the best way to care for hydrangeas and learnt a few fun facts about these stunning plants along the way too.
+We hope you’ve enjoyed learning about hydrangea plant care and learnt a few fun facts about these stunning plants along the way too.
 If you still have questions, please don’t hesitate to get in touch at [email protected], we’d love to help.
 And, even though our hydrangeas aren’t quite ready yet, don’t panic, this year’s crop are so very close!
 They’ll be available very soon so keep your eyes peeled and once they’re in situ, brightening up your garden we’d love to see some snaps, don’t forget to tag us on insta; @thelittlebotanical.
 Until next time plant people.

 Lots of love